yudun/Foreign-Exchange/data-prep/README.txt

-The third file combine all the aligned data together to generate a data matrix, where we use the directionality of all currency except for EURUSD as features (14 features in total), and we use EURUSD as the label.
+The third file combine all the aligned data together to generate a data matrix, where we use the directionality of all currency except for EURUSD as features (14 features in total), and we use EURUSD’s directionality 10 minutes later as the label.

 Format:
 TIME	AUDJPY	AUDNZD	AUDUSD	CADJPY	CHFJPY	EURCHF	EURGBP	EURJPY	GBPJPY	GBPUSD	NZDUSD	USDCAD	USDCHF	USDJPY	EURUSD(label)